Inclusion & SEND

 - Sensory and/or Physical Needs – Some children and young people require special educational provision because they have a physical or sensory difficulty which prevents or hinders them from making use of the educational facilities generally provided and who may require additional ongoing support and specialised equipment to access all the opportunities available to their peers.
 Such difficulties may include: visual impairment (VI), hearing impairment (HI), multi-sensory impairment (MSI) or a physical disability (PD).

-At OBA, where a student is identified as having SEND we take action to endeavour to remove barriers to learning and put special educational provision in place.
+At OBA, where a student is identified as having SEND SEND we endeavour to take appropriate action to remove barriers to learning and put special educational provision in place.
 All children and young people have access to a range of services and provisions and student’s needs are met through high quality teaching plus targeted interventions, following the principles of assess, plan, do, review.

 Halton Local Offer